Junis impressive as Royals beat Tigers 1-0 for 1st win - Philly

 Royals: 1B Lucas Duda sat out after leaving Monday's game with right hamstring tightness.

-Tigers: Manager Ron Gardenhire said RHP Mike Fiers (lumbar strain) felt good after throwing a simulated game.
+Tigers: Gardenhire said RHP Mike Fiers (lumbar strain) felt good after throwing around 80 pitches Monday at the team's spring training facility in Florida.

 UP NEXT